WildernessLabs/Documentation/docs/Meadow/Meadow_Desktop/Meadow_Windows/index.md

     This will ensure the Meadow app has the project settings that will work within Meadow.Windows.

-1. Add the Meadow.Windows NuGet reference to your project.
+1. Add the Meadow.Windows NuGet package:

     ```command
     dotnet add package Meadow.Windows
     ```

-1. Replace the contents of the `Program.cs` file in your project with the following.
+1. Replace the contents of the `Program.cs` file:

     ```csharp
     using Meadow;